tlowepower/lowepowerlab.github.io/_pages/resources.md

 * [Lowe-Power lab protocols](https://github.com/lowepowerlab/protocols)

 ## The Philosophy in PhD
-* [iBiology's Planning Your Scientific Journey.](https://courses.ibiology.org/courses/course-v1:iBiology+iBio1+2018/about).
-A self-paced online class (6 weeks; ~2-3 hrs / week) that will allow you to develop:
+* [iBiology's Let's Experiment](https://courses.ibiology.org/courses/course-v1:iBiology+LE+SP/about).
+A self-paced online class (5 weeks; ~3 hrs / week) that will give concrete steps and advice to help you build a framework for how to design experiments in biological research.
-    1. Criteria to evaluate a research question.
-    2. A plan for how to approach your scientific question and other research goals.
-    3. An agenda for a meeting with your mentor to get feedback on your plan.

 ## Data Visualization & Presentation Resources
 * An assortment of Tiffany's tips & tricks for visual presentations using ppt and illustrator.
 [Download here](https://github.com/lowepowerlab/protocols/blob/master/resources/ppt_illustrator_tips_for_visual_presentations.pptx)